Description and complexity of Non-markovian open quantum dynamics: Abstract

 \section{Abstract}

-In open quantum system theory, unitary groups over system-environment Hilbert space corresponding to delta-function memory kernels, and thus generating Markovian system dynamics, are specified as the solution of a quantum stochastic differential equation.
-In this paper, we identify a larger class of non-Markovian memory kernels, described by complex-valued radon measures, and rigorously define their dynamics by constructing system-environment unitary groups corresponding to the memory kernels.
-We then consider $k-$local many-body non-Markovian systems and show that under physically reasonable assumptions on the total variation and smoothness of the memory kernels, their dynamics can be efficiently approximated on quantum computers thus providing a rigorous verification of the Extended Church-Turing thesis for non-Markovian open quantum systems.
+Understanding and simulating non-Markovian quantum dynamics remains an important challenge in open quantum system theory.
+A key advance in this endeavour would be to develop a unified mathematical description of non-Markovian dynamics, and classify its complexity in the many-body setting.
+In this paper, we identify a general class of non-Markovian memory kernels, described by complex-valued radon measures, and define their dynamics through a regularization procedure constructing the corresponding system-environment unitary groups.
+Building on this definition, we then consider $k-$local many-body non-Markovian systems with physically motivated assumptions on the total variation and smoothness of the memory kernels.
+We establish that their dynamics can be efficiently approximated on quantum computers, thus providing a rigorous verification of the Extended Church-Turing thesis for this general class of non-Markovian open quantum systems.